why shop manta sleep

 Thomas Edison: Apparently, the brilliant inventor had a habit of taking quick power naps.
 He believed these were key to keeping him productive and attentive.

-Daily napping is a useful tool for improving performance and getting ahead in life.
-And these guys are proof.
+So, are daily naps good for you?
+These guys are proof that daily napping is useful for improving performance and getting ahead in life.

 How to Add Napping to Your Daily Routine